ady7ady7/sql_agentic_learning/tasks.md

 # Daily SQL Practice Tasks

-**Generated:** 2025-12-22
+**Generated:** 2025-12-29
-**Week 3, Day 3 Focus:** Complex Window Functions, Self-Joins, Advanced Aggregations
+**Week 3, Day 4 Focus:** Recursive CTEs, Advanced String Functions, Complex Filtering

 ---

-## Task 1: Revenue Percentile Analysis
+## Task 1: Category Hierarchy Traversal

 **Scenario:**
-The finance team wants to understand the distribution of order values.
-For each order, calculate what percentile it falls into compared to all other orders (e.g., an order at the 75th percentile is larger than 75% of all orders).
+Your product_categories table has been extended with a `parent_id` column (self-referencing FK to create category hierarchies).
+The marketing team wants to see the full category path for each category (e.g., "Electronics > Computers > Laptops").

+**Note:** For this exercise, assume the schema has been updated with:
+- `product_categories.parent_id` (integer, nullable, FK to product_categories.id)

 **Expected Output Columns:**
-- `order_id` (integer)
-- `user_id` (integer)
+- `category_id` (integer) — the category ID
-- `amount` (double precision) — order amount
-- `revenue_percentile` (double precision) — percentile rank (0.0 to 1.0, rounded to 4 decimals)
+- `category_name` (varchar) — the category name
+- `category_path` (text) — full path from root to this category, separated by " > "
+- `depth` (integer) — depth level in hierarchy (0 = root, 1 = first level child, etc.)

 **Requirements:**
-- Use `orders` table
-- Calculate the percentile rank for each order based on its amount
-- Higher amounts should have higher percentile values
-- Only include orders with non-null amounts
+- Build a recursive CTE to traverse the category hierarchy
+- Start from root categories (parent_id IS NULL)
+- Concatenate category names to build the full path
+- Track the depth of each category in the tree
-- Order by `revenue_percentile` DESC, `order_id` ASC
+- Order by category_path ASC

-**Difficulty Rating:** 3/5
+**Difficulty Rating:** 5/5

 ---

-## Task 2: Customer Retention — Users with Orders in Consecutive Months
+## Task 2: Email Domain Analysis

 **Scenario:**
-The product team wants to identify users who made purchases in consecutive months (e.g., ordered in January and February, or March and April).
-Find all users who have made orders in at least one pair of consecutive months.
+The analytics team wants to understand email provider distribution among users.
+Extract the domain from each user's email address and count how many users belong to each domain.

 **Expected Output Columns:**
-- `user_id` (integer)
-- `first_month` (integer) — the earlier month of the consecutive pair (1-12)
-- `second_month` (integer) — the later month of the consecutive pair (1-12)
+- `email_domain` (text) — the domain part of the email (everything after @)
-- `year` (integer) — year when this happened
-- `orders_in_first_month` (bigint) — count of orders in the first month
-- `orders_in_second_month` (bigint) — count of orders in the second month
+- `user_count` (bigint) — number of users with this domain
+- `percentage` (numeric) — percentage of total users, rounded to 2 decimals

 **Requirements:**
-- Use `orders` table
+- Use `users` table
-- Find users with orders in consecutive calendar months within the same year
-- A user may have multiple consecutive month pairs (e.g., Jan-Feb AND Feb-Mar)
+- Extract domain from email addresses (text after @)
+- Calculate count of users per domain
+- Calculate percentage of total users
+- Only include users with non-null email addresses
-- Order by `user_id` ASC, `year` ASC, `first_month` ASC
+- Order by `user_count` DESC

-**Difficulty Rating:** 5/5
+**Difficulty Rating:** 3/5

 ---

-## Task 3: Support Ticket Response Time Analysis
+## Task 3: Users with Above-Average Order Frequency

 **Scenario:**
-The support team wants to analyze how quickly they respond to tickets.
-Calculate the time between ticket creation and the first message sent by support (where `author_id` IS NOT NULL, indicating a support agent message, not a user message).
+The product team wants to identify power users: those who place orders more frequently than the average user.
+Find all users whose total order count exceeds the overall average order count per user.

 **Expected Output Columns:**
+- `user_id` (integer)
-- `ticket_id` (bigint)
+- `order_count` (bigint) — total orders for this user
-- `ticket_created_at` (timestamp with time zone) — when ticket was created
-- `first_response_at` (timestamp with time zone) — timestamp of first support message
+- `avg_order_count` (numeric) — the average order count across all users, rounded to 2 decimals
-- `response_time_minutes` (numeric) — time difference in minutes, rounded to 2 decimals
+- `orders_above_avg` (numeric) — how many orders above average this user has, rounded to 2 decimals

 **Requirements:**
-- Use `chat_tickets` and `chat_messages` tables
+- Use `orders` table
-- Find the first message where `author_id IS NOT NULL` for each ticket
-- Calculate time difference in minutes between ticket creation and first response
-- Only include tickets that have received at least one support response
+- Calculate total orders per user
+- Calculate the average order count across all users
+- Filter to only users with above-average order counts
+- Show how many orders above average each user has
-- Order by `response_time_minutes` DESC
+- Order by `order_count` DESC

 **Difficulty Rating:** 4/5